dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

 Declare variables when they are needed, not at the start of a block.
 Always use `var` when initializing directly through a constructor or static factory method;
 otherwise, use it if the type is either obvious or unimportant.
-Only declare one variable per line; e.g., do not use `int var1, var2;`.
+You may declare multiple variables per line; e.g. `int var1, var2;`.
 For array declarations, use `type[] name`, **not** `type name[]`.
 In `main` methods, use `String... args`.

 #### Comparisons

-Always place constants on the right hand side.
+Place constants on the left hand side.

+!!! rationale

+    Although this used to be uncommon but is growing in popularity.
+    Its main benefit is that it reduces the likelihood of `NullPointerException`s.
+    It also makes the constant more prominent.

 #### Optional syntax

-Omit any element or syntax that carries no semantic meaning.
+In most cases, omit syntax that has no effect at runtime (excluding comments and annotations).

 Omit:

-- All optional grouping parentheses
+- Optional grouping parentheses
-- Optional qualifiers with `this`, `super`
+- Optional qualifiers `this` and `super`
-- Optional class name for static members of the same class
+- Optional class name for static members
-- The name of the outer class when accessing its members
+- The name of the outer class or the inner class when accessing their members
-- Unnecessary qualifier keywords, such as `abstract` methods in interfaces
+- Unnecessary qualifier keywords, such as `abstract` on interface methods
-- `.toString()`
+- Explicit `.toString()` where it is implicit

-However, do include:

-- The name of the inner class when accessing its members
-- `final` for parameters and local variables
-- Annotation `(key = value)` instead of `(value)` for multi-argument annotations
+However, use `(key = value)` instead of `(value)` for multi-argument annotations.

 #### Comments

-Generally avoid end-of-line comments.
+Avoid end-of-line comments.
-Also avoid multiline comments using `/*` and `*/`.
-Instead, comment each line using `//`.
+Use `//` for multiline comments instead of `/* */`.

 #### Encoding

-Always encode source files as UTF-8.
 Write non-ASCII characters without escaping, except for whitespace (excluding spaces) and characters that are highly likely to confuse readers.

+#### Numbers

+Always add `.0` (e.g. `double x = 2.0 * pi`), and prefix with `0.` (e.g. double x = 0.001).
+Digit grouping with `_` is optional.
+If used, use it for amounts or quantities, not identifiers.

 #### Naming

 Follow [Google’s Java naming conventions](https://google.github.io/styleguide/javaguide.html#s5-naming).
+Notably, treat acronyms as words – for example, `CobolError`, **not** `COBOLError`.
+You may alter this practice if needed to maintain consistency with an extant convention;
+in particular, for `IO` (e.g. in `IOException`).
-Notably, treat acronyms as words – for example, `IoError`, **not** `IOError` Name asynchronous methods (those that return a `CompletableFuture`) with the suffix `Async`; – for example, `calculateAsync()`.
+Name asynchronous methods (those that return a `CompletableFuture`) with the suffix `Async`;
+for example, `calculateAsync()`.

 #### Member ordering